markharrison/doc-platform-engineering/docs/01-intro.md

 Writing this document serves as a tool for deepening my understanding of this evolving domain and its recent advancements.
 Whilst I have considerable experience in many of the underlying topics discussed - the main goal for writing this is to enhance my knowledge and ability to articulate clearly on the subject.

-If the document is useful to others thats great - but the primary audience remains myself.
+If the document is useful to others that's great - but the primary audience remains myself.
 Feedback welcome / appreciated.

 ## Evolving